 PROFILE: The Alexander and Margaret Stewart Trust was established in 1947, and has since supported organizations that are “researching, treating, and preventing cancer and pediatric illnesses.”
 The Stewart Trust’s grantmaking is primarily limited to the Metro DC area, including parts of Maryland and Virginia.
 On occasion, the trust does award grants to organizations operating outside the DC region, typically to institutions located in other large metro areas, such as New York.
 Stewart’s two main focus areas are pediatric care and cancer.

-The Alexander and Margaret Stewart Trust accepts unsolicited grant applications throughout the year.
+The Alexander and Margaret Stewart Trust accepts grant applications throughout the year.
 Those applications should be received by the trust around the middle of September to have a chance at getting funding the following year.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).